linux-of-user/plexichat/docs/api_reference.md

-# NetLink Complete API Reference
+# PlexiChat Complete API Reference

 Comprehensive API documentation with all endpoints, examples, and interactive testing.